jon-chun/GenAI-Multi-Agent-Networks-and-Digital-Twins/modules/week10_miniproject3_langchain.md

 ### AI NEWS AND CULTURE

-* (Use AI to summarize, read original on key points or points of confusion)[Machines of Loving Grace1 How AI Could Transform the World for the Better by Dario Amodei (Oct 2024)](https://darioamodei.com/machines-of-loving-grace)
+* (Use AI to summarize, refer to original on key points or points of confusion or if you are a fast reader and benefit from long-form narratives)[Machines of Loving Grace1 How AI Could Transform the World for the Better by Dario Amodei (Oct 2024)](https://darioamodei.com/machines-of-loving-grace)

 ### RESEARCH